actuallyasmartname/deploy-client-downloader/README.md

 Download just the latest packages (still gotta do Mac and other channels)

-Sort clients if they are Studio, Studio64, WindowsPlayer, etc.
+~~Sort clients if they are Studio, Studio64, WindowsPlayer, etc.~~ Kinda already done.

 Make it look less like some sort of debug madness and more user friendly

 Clean up and optimize code, it's absolute hell in there and I warn the people who attempt to view it

 Fallback/mirror servers when client not found (this will probably never be implemented though)

+Download from https://androdome.com/DeployHistory, this one's gonna be a tough one though since there's no manifests and no raw DeployHistory file